-April 2, 1865 – The important manufacturing city of Selma, Alabama fell to Federal forces.
+April 2, 1865 – Federal cavalry led by Major General James H. Wilson captured the important manufacturing city of Selma, Alabama.

 Selma was one of the Confederacy’s largest military manufacturing centers still in operation.
 Over 10,000 people worked at the Ordnance and Naval Foundry, which produced rifles, cannon, ammunition, ironclad warships, and other war materiel.